adithisatish/machine-intelligence-2020/PESU-MI_0027_0150_0204/README.md

 - __NN.predict__ is the method used after training (fit) in order to predict the values for a new instance(s).
 It does a simple feed forward of the input vector linearly combined with the optimum weights and biases, resulting in a probability (as the output layer is a sigmoid function).
 The method takes one parameter:
   - X: The test instance(s)

 Once the predicted probability is returned, it is compared against a set threshold of 0.6.
 Any result greater than the threshold is declared as 1 and any result lower than the threshold is assigned the value 0.

 Hyperparameters:
 - learning rate : using layer specific learning rates helped in finetuning the model to get better performance metrics
   - learning rate for 1st hidden layer : 0.04
   - learning rate for 2nd hidden layer : 0.05
   - learning rate for output layer : 0.06
+- learning rate decay : using a decay function on the learning rate for each of the layers helps to gradually change the learning rate as the epochs progress.
+This process aids convergence and provides optimal results.
-- input layer : consists of a neuron for each feature, i.e 11 neurons
+- input layer : consists of a neuron for each feature, i.e., 11 neurons
 - 1st hidden layer: 20 neurons with weights from randomly assigned from a normal distribution with mean=0, standard deviation=1
 - 2nd hidden layer : a 20x15 matrix with weights drawn from a Gaussian normal distribution.
 - output layer : 15 neurons with weights from randomly assigned from a normal distribution with mean=0, standard deviation=1